Bernard Curtis Brown II Memorial Space Camp Scholarship

 Click here to download the application.

-A representative from the MCEC will contact those selected by mail and phone; those not selected will also receive a letter.
+A representative from the MCEC will contact those selected by phone; those not selected will also receive a letter.

-The winners of the Bernard Curtis Brown II Space Camp Scholarship will be announced at the Annual Military Child Education Coalition Conference each year.
+The recipients of the Bernard Curtis Brown II Space Camp Scholarship will be announced at the Annual Military Child Education Coalition Conference each year.

 Frequently Asked Questions

-- The winners will be notified by phone and those that are not selected will receive a letter in the mail
+- The recipients will be notified by phone and those that are not selected will receive a letter in the mail

-- The winners are notified by the middle of May
+- The recipients are notified by the middle of May

 - The student gets to pick when they would like to go and they have 1 year to use the scholarship